Ji-young Yoo: Career

 Yoo began her career as SunHee Seo, and in 2021 appeared in Moxie.
 She also performed ADR for Spider-Man: Far from Home, providing townsfolk screams and chatter for most of the film's scenes, alongside other voice actors.
 Adopting her stage name by 2021, she was cast in the A24/Apple TV+ drama film The Sky Is Everywhere, and alongside Nicole Kidman in the Amazon Prime series Expats.

 In 2022, she was cast in Freaky Tales.
 Yoo won Best Performance in a U.S. Narrative Feature at the 2023 Tribeca Festival for her performance in Smoking Tigers.
 In 2024, she was nominated for Gotham Awards 'Outstanding Performance in a Limited Series' for Expats, which premiered in January.

 In June, she was announced as a cast member in Until Dawn, a horror film taking place in the same universe as the 2015 video game published by PlayStation Studios.
 The film premiered in April 2025, receiving mixed reviews.
 It earned three stars out of five from The Guardian's Benjamin Lee, who praised the cast's performances and the film's technical strengths, while criticizing its lack of ambition and originality; as well as a B− grade from IndieWire's Alison Foreman, who considered the film a "betray[al]" of its source material yet entertaining and "inventive" in its own right.
 Various critics praised Yoo's character Megan, such as Elisabetta Bianchini of Yahoo News, Meagan Navarro of Bloody Disgusting, and Harry Stainer of Empire, despite giving the film negative or mixed reviews.

 Bianchini described Megan as the most interesting character in the main cast, adding that "you feel her emotional journey more so than you do for even the lead character, Clover."
 Navarro wrote that in the main cast, "the only one who comes close to a distinct personality is Ji-young Yoo's Megan".
 Likewise, Stainer commended Yoo in his review of the film, writing, "Ji-young Yoo stands out as Megan, the group's psychic, and appears to be having more fun than anyone else on screen."

 Yoo was the speaking voice of Zoey in animated musical film Kpop Demon Hunters, which began streaming on Netflix on June 20, 2025.
 The film became Netflix's most watched animated movie of all time a month later, and eventually Netflix's most-watched film ever at 236 million views by August, surpassing Red Notice (2021).

+She will next star as Lizzy Lee, a young Korean-American woman auditioning to become a part of a K-pop girl group, in K-Pop: The Debut, which is scheduled to premiere in February 2027.